Shreya168sh/StudentPerformanceAnalysis/README.md

 3. Install the required Python packages from the following command: pip install -r requirements.txt

+Note -> The -e . in the requirements file is:
+-e is short for --editable, and . refers to the current working directory, so together, it means to install the current directory (i.e. your project) in editable mode.
+This is used to install a package locally, most often in the case when you are developing it on your system.
+It will just link the package to the original location, basically meaning any changes to the original package would reflect directly in your environment.

 ## Usage
 1. Run the application: python3 application.py
 2. Access the web interface in the browser at: